TurboWarp/docs/docs/website/unshared-projects.md

 This page answers most of the questions people have and lists some workarounds.
 Please read it in full before discussing these changes with other people to avoid misinformation.

 :::warning
-ANY website other than scratch.mit.edu that asks for your Scratch password is a SCAM, even if it supposedly lets you share your unshared projects with other users.
+ANY website other than scratch.org that asks for your Scratch password is a SCAM, even if it supposedly lets you share your unshared projects with other users.
 You WILL have your account stolen and projects deleted.
 There are NO EXCEPTIONS to this rule.
 :::

 ## What happened {#what-happened}